jborlik/AdventOfCode2016/README.md

 * Day 16 - Generate "binary" string and checksum (using a list comprehension to divide into groups of two).
            Part two really consumes memory and CPU, but it completed in a couple of minutes on my laptop.

+* Day 17 - Full tree path searching, using a deque and a class to store state